Selfbyt/.github/profile/README.md

 </svg>

-Welcome to the official repository of Selfbyt, where we strive to personalize learning, advance research on artificial intelligence, and build a virtual human brain and contribute to AI safety.
+Welcome to the official repository of Selfbyt, where we strive to personalize learning, advance research on artificial intelligence, Human Computer Interaction and contribute to AI safety.

 # About Selfbyt
 Selfbyt is an organization dedicated to revolutionizing the way we learn and pushing the boundaries of artificial intelligence research and human computer interaction.
 Our mission is to create a software and AI models that can emulate human intelligence, providing personalized learning experiences and shaping the way people interact with software and hardware products.